Ai-Solutions-Store/GoogleCelladmindashboard/aicollabforthekids-admin (1)/FRONTEND-AI-REFACTOR-PLAN.md

    - Move to backend package.json only
    - Reduces client bundle size significantly

-## Security Benefits for Kids Platform:
+## Security Benefits for Kids Platform

 - ✅ No API keys in browser
 - ✅ Centralized rate limiting and monitoring
 - ✅ Audit trail of all AI requests